 Churches have been home to bats for hundreds of years.
 Between 60-90% of historic churches now have protected bat roosts.
 Churches provide voids and crevices for roosting, safe flight spaces and plenty of insects to feed on in the surrounding churchyards.

-We have over 100 projects across England aiming to protect bats and the amazing heritage buildings they call home.
+We worked with over 100 project churches across England aiming to protect bats and the amazing heritage buildings they call home.

 - East Anglia